• Home

 Aunt Shirley with all the good eats!

 Aunt Shirley's is in charge of this shindig and she always puts on quite the feast.
+She makes a ton of sides, ike jello brains... eek, cutie tangerine pumpkins, and Ghost Bananas - oooh....so scary!

-But the star of the show......is the meatloaf!
+But the star of the show......is always the meatloaf!

-She made her favorite meatloaf, wrapped it strategically with some slices of bacon, made eyes and teeth with cloves of garlic and baked it in the oven.
+She makes her favorite meatloaf, wrapped it strategically with some slices of bacon, made eyes and teeth with cloves of garlic and baked it in the oven.
 It was finished off with a little strategically placed ketchup!

 More Beef Recipes

-• Sloppy Joe Tater Tot Casserole
+Sloppy Joe Tater Tot Casserole

 Comments